Archaeological Institute of Kashihara

 14 of 21 in Asuka And Sakurai

-The Archaeological Institute of Kashihara (奈良県立橿原考古学研究所, Narakenritsu Kashihara Kōkogaku Kenkyūsho) sits at the foot of Mount Unebi, one of Nara’s sacred Yamato mountains.
-Founded by the Nara prefectural government, it plays a key role in preserving and studying ancient ruins across the region.
-One of its major projects was the excavation of the famous Takamatsuzuka Tomb in the 1970s.
+The Archaeological Institute of Kashihara (奈良県立橿原考古学研究所, Narakenritsu Kashihara Kōkogaku Kenkyūsho) is located at the foot of Mount Unebi, one of Nara’s sacred Yamato mountains.
+Established by the Nara prefectural government, the institute plays a vital role in preserving and studying the ancient ruins of the region.
+It is best known for its major excavation projects, such as the famous Takamatsuzuka Tomb in the 1970s, which uncovered invaluable artifacts and provided insights into early Japanese civilization.

 Hours and Fees